-Strategy 1 Details For mative Revi ews Strategy 1: Counselors will review graduation plans with all junior and seniors.
+Strategy 1 Details For Formative Reviews Strategy 1: Counselors will review graduation plans with all junior and seniors.
 Formative Strategy's Expected Result/Impact: Students will know what it will take for them to achieve graduation.
-Jan Apr June Staff Responsible for Monitoring: School Counselors 1 TEA Priorities: Connect high school to career and college Funding Sources: Counselor salries - 199 - General Fund Strategy 2 Details Formative Reviews ews Strategy 2: All students will take Interest inventories.
-Formative Strategy's Expected Result/Impact: Students will have a better understanding of how their interests can translate into career options.
-Jan Apr June Staff Responsible for Monitoring: School counselors Funding Sources: Counselor salries - 282 - ESSER III Strategy 3 Details Formative Reviews ews Strategy 3: Meet individually with students to discuss graduation requirements, set productive work habits and plan goals for the future.
+Jan Apr June Staff Responsible for Monitoring: School Counselors TEA Priorities: Connect high school to career and college Funding Sources: Counselor salaries - 199 - General Fund Strategy 2 Details For rmative Revi ews Strategy 2: Meet individually with students to discuss graduation requirements, set productive work habits and plan goals for the future.
 Formative Strategy's Expected Result/Impact: Students will have greater insight into their career goals and how to achieve them.
-Jan Apr June TEA Priorities: Connect high school to career and college Funding Sources: Salaries - 199 - General Fund No Progress Continue/Modify X Discontinue e
+Jan Apr June TEA Priorities: Connect high school to career and college Funding Sources: Salaries - 199 - General Fund No Progress Continue/Modify Discontinue e